 Do you still get warm weather on the Greek islands in September?

-Oh yeah!
+Oh yes!
 In fact, in many cases the weather doesn’t really resemble early autumn.
-Even though there may be the occasional rainy day, especially in the Ionian islands, the weather is still warm in September.
+Even though there may be the occasional rainy day, especially at the Ionian Sea side, the weather is still warm in September.

 As an example, we did the hike to Kleftiko in Milos in late September, and I was struggling with the high temperature on the day!